Medically reviewed by Drugs.com. Last updated on Jun 6, 2022.

 What is atrial tachycardia?

-What increases my risk of atrial tachycardia?
+What increases my risk for atrial tachycardia?

 What are the signs and symptoms of atrial tachycardia?

+Atrial tachycardia may happen without other symptoms.
 You may feel any of the following:

 - Lightheaded, dizzy, or faint

 - Pain, pressure, or tightness in your chest

 How is atrial tachycardia treated?